 Cross Sections

-Cross sections are transect lines across a riverscape.
+Cross sections are transect lines across a Riverscape.
 They are used to measure the elevation of the river bed and the water surface at a given point in time.

 Cross sections can also be used to subdivide a polygon into segments as a way of generating a sample frame.

-Importing Existing Cross Sections
+Import Existing Features as New Cross Sections

 You can import an existing polyline feature class and use it as a cross section layer.
 Importing existing data is covered in Importing Features.

-Create New Cross Sections
+Create New Cross Sections from Scratch

-Editing Cross Section Properties
+View/Edit Cross Section Properties

 To edit the properties of a cross section, right click on the cross section in the project tree and select Properties.
 This will open a window where you can edit the name, description, and metadata of the cross section.
-You can also add the cross sections to the map and use the built in QGIS editing capabilities to edit the cross section geometries.

-Generate a Sample Frame
+Generate a New Sample Frame

 The sample frame tool generates sample frames from three inputs features that you have already imported or created.
 To use the sample frame tool: